jussihyva/core/core_string/string/README.md

 Negatives:

--	Will use more rawory.
-Length information is saved in the string struct itself and allocations are dynamic, so one string will use up more rawory.
+-	Will use more memory.
+Length information is saved in the string struct itself and allocations are dynamic, so one string will use up more memory.

--	Will allocate rawory when used with string literals.
+-	Will allocate memory when used with string literals.

 -	For very basic use can be more convoluted and add complexity.